gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## I still can't get connections.
 How can I test, whether the net is down or my node is misconfigured?

+First install telnet for your respective os.

-Open Windows/Linux command box and enter "telnet node.gridcoin.us 32749".
+Then open your command box and enter `telnet addnode-us-central.cycy.me 32749`.
 If there is no response, your Firewall might have blocked the port.
 Otherwise your configuration might be wrong or your node has been temporary banned by the network.